Boosting State Pension

 Should I definitely top up my National Insurance contributions?

-For most people, it’s a good idea to ‘catch up’ on a couple of years’ missing contributions – perhaps if you were at home with children for a couple of years, or overseas on a work placement with a foreign employer.
+For some people, it’s a good idea to ‘catch up’ on a couple of years’ missing contributions – perhaps if you were at home with children for a couple of years, or overseas on a work placement with a foreign employer.
 But there are some things worth thinking about: